Cyclosporine (By mouth)

 - Sandimmune® oral liquid may be added to a glass of room temperature milk, chocolate milk, or orange juice.
 Stir well, and drink the mixture right away.
 Add more milk or juice to the glass and drink that too, so you get all of the medicine.

 - Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in the original container at room temperature, away from heat and direct light.
 Do not store it in the refrigerator or freezer.
 Throw away any unused oral liquid 60 days after the bottle is opened for the first time.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- If you also use sirolimus (Rapamune®), take it 4 hours after you take cyclosporine.
+- If you are using sirolimus, take it 4 hours after you use cyclosporine.

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.

 Warnings While Using This Medicine